 Step 3: Pay Tax / Receive Your Refund

-Once your tax preparer has your return ready for filing, they’ll advise you of the refund you’ll be receiving (which can be direct deposited to your bank account), or the amount of tax you’ll owe.
+Once your tax preparer has your return ready for filing, they’ll advise you of the refund you’ll be receiving (which can be directly deposited to your bank account), or the amount of tax you’ll owe.
 Most banking institutions allow you to make your tax payments online.

 To Incorporate or Not to Incorporate?

-Lots of digital nomads choose to incorporate their online businesses, depending on the type of business they have and income it generates.
+Lots of digital nomads choose to incorporate their online businesses, depending on the type of business they have and the income it generates.
 Reasons for incorporation can include limitation of liability, sheltering of income from personal taxation, types/number of customers and employees, location of the business, and even company image.

 Incorporating is costly and complicated to both establish and maintain; you’ll likely need the services of an accountant and a lawyer.
-To determine if incorporation is a good move for you and your business, consult with a qualified accountant with expertise in your field as well as expat/digital nomad tax legislation.
+To determine if incorporation is a good move for you and your business, consult with a qualified accountant with expertise in your field as well as ex-pat/digital nomad tax legislation.

-THE NITTY GRITTY FOR U.S. DIGITAL NOMADS
+THE NITTY-GRITTY FOR U.S. DIGITAL NOMADS

 As a former Certified Financial Planner, I get a lot of questions about filing taxes as a digital nomad.
 Unfortunately for many of my readers (specifically those who are based in the U.S.), I’m not familiar enough with tax legislation to advise on anything beyond the most basic of details.